MemanAwad/Book_Recommender/README.md

 # Book recommender website
-## Book recommender is a simple and easy to use website that help people to find books according to their interest and needs make sure to recommend the best books when you feel lost about what to read.
+## Book recommender is a simple and easy to use website devoloped with the purpose of helping people to find books according to their interest and needs make sure to recommend the best books when you feel lost about what to read.

 ## How to run the website
 There Is a few setup to do before running the website: